-We hold some illiquid credit investments with Insight (3.5% of total invested assets for the Co-op Section) (2019: 3.8%), where we are the sole investor and therefore have control over the investment mandate (see note 11.1).
+We hold some illiquid credit investments with Insight (3.6% of total invested assets) (2020: 3.5%), where we are the sole investor and therefore have control over the investment mandate (see note 11.1).
 As part of the mandate, Insight are not permitted to hold more than 15% of sub-investment grade assets rated BB+ or below (and not more than 5% of B+ rated holdings or below).
-They also have restrictions on holding that no more than 20% of bonds in emerging market bonds.
+They also have restrictions on holding no more than 20% of bonds in emerging market bonds.